scalableminds/webknossos-libs/docs/src/webknossos-py/stability_policy.md

 This project adheres to [Semantic Versioning](http://semver.org/) regarding the Python API compatibility, using the `MAJOR.MINOR.PATCH` version number format.
-To allow fast development of the webKnossos server, the server-client interaction may need minor version upgrades to ensure full functionality.
+To allow fast development of the WEBKNOSSOS server, the server-client interaction may need minor version upgrades to ensure full functionality.
 Starting from v1 and above, minor and patch upgrades won't require changes consuming the Python API as long as the following two points are followed: